 COLLEGE TEACHING EXPERIENCE

 Part Time Lecturer, Rutgers University—New Brunswick, Department of English; Writers House.
 September 2016 – present.
-English 211: Introduction to Creative Writing: Poetry, Fiction, and Playwriting; English 209: Multimedia Composition
+English 211: Introduction to Creative Writing: Poetry, Fiction, and Playwriting; English 209: Multimedia Creative Writing (collaborations course theme)

-Adjunct Assistant Professor, Department of English, College of Staten Island (CUNY).
-August 2016 – December 2018.
-Adjunct Lecturer: August 2016 – January 2018.
+Adjunct Assistant Professor, College of Staten Island, City University of New York, Department of English.
+August 2016 – January 2018.
 First-year Writing Program: English 111: Introduction to College Writing; English 151: College Composition and Research

 Teach college-level composition, rhetoric, and critical thinking.
 Promote and model integrity and a love of learning inside and out of the college classroom.
 Lead by example and provide caring support for students.
 Create handouts, writing exercises, and group activities.
 Utilize Blackboard.
 Provide detailed feedback on essays.
 Engage students by introducing and integrating art, literature, and creative writing into lesson plans and assignments.